mmbenton/dev_workshop_2023/source/index.rst

 Resources
 ---------

-This repo is designed as a artifact of the breakouts which will allow attendees and the community at large to view content, before, during, and after the event.
+This repo is designed as an artifact of the breakouts which will allow attendees and the community at large to view content, before, during, and after the event.
 It is intended to be useful as a reference if and when developers broach these topics in their clinics.
 Use the links on the left to navigate through the breakouts.